-- The primary & secondary emissions from the Induction furnaces, and continuous casting machine area will be extracted and treated in a fume extraction system. - Adequate capacity dust extraction measures with swivel hood, ID fan shall be provided at different loading, unloading and transfer points in the raw material handling section. - Fumes will be evacuated directly from induction furnaces through hoods with swiveling mechanism and ducting. - The duct carrying fumes from Induction furnaces will join in a mixing chamber from where the gases will be led to the bag house by means of ID fan. - To control Air Pollution industry had already installed Bag Filter with 30 meter chimney which will be upgraded by improvement in number of bags and ID/FD fan capacity to cater the future requirement i.e. to restrict emissions within the 30 mg/Nm3 in place of prescribed limit of 50 mg/Nm3 - Adequate dust suppression system in the form of water sprinklers shall be provided at raw material yard, temporary solid waste dump site and along the vehicular roads. - There will be dedicated roads for vehicles carrying raw materials and products. - Stacks are being already provided with porthole and working platform so that stack monitoring can be done as per norms of statutory authority.
+- The primary & secondary emissions from the Induction furnaces, continuous casting machine area and submerged arc furnace area will be extracted and treated in a fume extraction system. - Adequate capacity dust extraction measures with swivel hood, ID fan shall be provided at different loading, unloading and transfer points in the raw material handling section. - Fumes will be evacuated directly from induction furnaces through hoods with swiveling mechanism and ducting. - The duct carrying fumes from Induction furnaces will join in a mixing chamber from where the gases will be led to the bag house by means of ID fan. - The emission mainly carried out through Induction furnaces.
+To control air pollution company will be installed Bag Filters with 30 meter stack and ID/FD fan capacity to cater the future requirement to control emission less than 30 mg/Nm3. - The emission level within 30 mg/Nm3 from Ferro alloy plant (SAF) will be controlled with 50 m height stack.
+Submerged Arc Furnace will be provided with Flue gas cooler and Bag filters with central dust collection system. - Adequate dust suppression system in the form of water sprinklers shall be provided at raw material yard, temporary solid waste dump site and along the vehicular roads. - There will be dedicated roads for vehicles carrying raw materials and products.

+Stacks will be provided with porthole and working platform so that stack monitoring can be done as per norms of statutory authority.